khushisatarkar/the-eggsite/README.md

 A simple and fun animated egg design using HTML and CSS.

-🎨 Features
+🎨 Features:
 A visually appealing egg shape
 Cute facial expressions (eyes and mouth)
 Minimalist design with pure CSS

-🛠️ Technologies Used
+🛠️ Technologies Used:
 HTML5
 CSS3

-🤝 Contributing
+🤝 Contributing:
 Feel free to fork the repo, make changes, and submit a pull request!

-📜 License
+📜 License:
 This project is open-source and available under the MIT License.